pxc/gitbook/text/31_Git_Hooks/0_ Git_Hooks.markdown

     GIT_DIR/hooks/pre-commit

-This hook is invoked by 'git-commit', and can be bypassed with `\--no-verify` option.
+This hook is invoked by 'git-commit', and can be bypassed with the `\--no-verify` option.
 It takes no parameter, and is invoked before obtaining the proposed commit log message and making a commit.
 Exiting with non-zero status from this script causes the 'git-commit' to abort.